mcore1976/antispy-jammer/README.md

 - For different board than Digispark like Arduino Nano/Mini/Pro with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2-pro-mini.png" and INO script "mic-jammer-ad9833.ino".
 Remember to use TPA3116D2 instead PAM8403 for better jamming capability and to use COILS and IRF 4115 MOSFET transistor.

-If you want to use for example Raspberry Pi Pico RP2040 boards but you just need to change SPI communication pins , for example RP2040-ZERO it will be following setup :
+If you want to use differnt boards than Digispark like Raspberry Pi Pico RP2040 / ESP8266 /ESP32 boards - you need to change SPI communication pins, there are example source codes and diagrams attached.
-- SSYNC/CS  pin 1 (GP1)
-- SDATA/MOSI pin 3 (GP3)
-- SCLK/CLK pin 2 (GP2)

-For Different boards (than Digispark) you have to use source code "mic-jammer-ad9833-new-version4.ino" (whil relies on Arduino standard SPI library)  in which you need to modify FSYNC pin assigned  :
-// Definition of FSYNC , CHIP SELECT pin in your Arduino board
-#define FNC_PIN 1

-For Arduino boards that do not have 5V voltage stabilizer on-board, you would also have to use Voltage Regulator LM7805 to feed particular board (like RP2040-Zero board)  and AD9833 module.
+For Arduino boards that do not have 5V voltage stabilizer on-board, you would also have to use Voltage Regulator LM7805 to feed particular board (like RP2040-Zero board , ESP32, ESP8266 )  and AD9833 module.
 The TPA3116D2 board needs to be powered from higher voltage - 12V taken before LM7805 is connected.

 -------------------------------------------------------------------------------------